SysKitTeam/docs-point/get-to-know-syskit-point/navigate-through-syskit-point.md

 ## Custom Views

-If you are not satisfied with the predefined views, please [let us know](https://feedback.syskit.com/).

 As an easy workaround, you can add additional columns on your own with the help of **column chooser (1)** or **column filter (2)** each column to get the desired results.

 ![Syskit Point - Column Chooser and Column Filter](../.gitbook/assets/syskit-point-quick-start-guide-syskit-point-column-chooser-and-column-filter.png)